Lauren Underwood: 2018

 In the general election, Underwood faced incumbent Republican Randy Hultgren.
 In a public debate, Underwood, who has a heart condition, said that she had decided to run for the seat because Hultgren voted to repeal the ACA.
-Hultgren voted in favor of the Republican American Health Care Act, which passed the House in 2017 but not the Senate, and would have repealed and replaced the ACA.
+Hultgren voted in favor of the Republican American Health Care Act, which passed the House in 2017 but not the Senate and would have repealed and replaced the ACA.

 Underwood said the repeal-and-replace bill would have taken away the right of "individuals like me with preexisting conditions to have affordable coverage" and that people like her would either be denied coverage or charged more.
 Hultgren said the bill would have protected such people because although it would have allowed states to charge people with preexisting conditions more, they would be eligible for subsidies.

-Underwood said that health care is "a human right" and that single-payer/universal coverage/Medicare for all was "a great goal" but would have to wait until we have good answers to the questions about costs.
+Underwood said that healthcare is "a human right" and that single-payer/universal coverage/Medicare for all was "a great goal" but would have to wait until we have good answers to the questions about costs.
 Hultgren ran TV ads stating that Underwood supports a single-payer plan.

-Former President Barack Obama and Vice President Joe Biden endorsed Underwood.
+Former president Barack Obama and vice president Joe Biden endorsed Underwood.
 In the November 6 election, she defeated Hultgren with 52.5% of the vote.

 2020

-Underwood was narrowly reelected over state senator Jim Oberweis, in the ninth-closest race of the House 2020 election cycle.
-The Associated Press called the election on November 12, nine days after the election.
+Underwood was reelected over state senator Jim Oberweis, in the ninth-closest race of the House 2020 election cycle.
+Following early returns, Oberweis claimed victory prior to the official declaration as to the winner.
+Nine days following voting, on November 12, the Associated Press called the election for Underwood.
+Oberweis unsuccessfully challenged the result.

 2022

-Underwood ran for reelection in the district for the 2022 elections, and was reelected with 54% of the vote.
+Underwood ran for reelection in 2022 in the 14th district after its lines were dramatically adjusted following redistricting.
+She won the election with 54% of the vote.

+2024

+Underwood ran for reelection in 2024 in the 14th district against Republican Jim Marter.
+She won the election with 55% of the vote.